mouliere-lab/ACT-Score/README.md

 ## Important notes

-- Do not rely on row order when combining clinical annotation and feature tables.
 - Always merge or verify samples using a stable identifier such as `subject_id`.
 - The input CSV should have the correct header row.
 If a table title row is present above the column names, remove it before running the pipeline.
 - Column names are case-sensitive.
 For example, `2y_ttp` and `2Y_TTP` are different.